NB x GMCL x ECB- Banner-01 1200.png

 10.6.1.2..

-The divisions are principally aimed at younger players who do not regularly feature in a club’s other senior teams, encouraging them to learn the longer form of the game without the constraints of "retirement" as in done in junior cricket when batting and so develop their skills to help them play in longer matches.
+The divisions are principally aimed at younger players who do not regularly feature in a club’s other senior teams, encouraging them to learn the longer form of the game without the constraints of "retirement" as is done in junior cricket when batting and so develop their skills to help them play in longer matches.

 10.6.1.3.

-Focus from umpires and coaches should be to ensure that player's behaviour and respect for opponents and officials is of the highest standards.
+Focus from umpires and coaches should be to ensure that players’ behaviour and respect for opponents and officials is of the highest standards.

 10.6.1.4.